Skip to content

 Your portfolio doesn’t have to be fancy.
 You can even host them for free on Squarespace or Wix.

-Be sure to link your social media accounts and make your contact information easy to find.
+Whether you’re creating a work portfolio or an influencer media kit, be sure to link your social media accounts and make your contact information easy to find.
 And, you’ll want to have a solid brand pitch deck in your back pocket.

 Step 3: Start hustling

 You can find prospective clients almost anywhere.
 Start by networking or reaching out to job postings or freelancer-needed ads.
-You could even try pursuing opportunities you see in your daily life.

 Perhaps there’s a website you’ve noticed that needs new banner ads.
 As a burgeoning graphic designer, you could cold email them and pitch your services.